-Entrances and a side entrance into the spillway basin with the two downstream entrances operated.
+two downstream facing entrances and a side entrance into the spillway basin with the two downstream entrances operated.
 The auxiliary water is supplied by three turbine-driven pumps that pump water from the tailrace into the distribution system for the diffusers.
 Additional water is supplied to the auxiliary water supply system from the juvenile fish facilities primary dewatering structure.

 1.2.2.
 Adult Migration Timing.
-Upstream migrants are present at the project year around.
+Upstream migrants are present at Little Goose Dam all year.
 Maintenance of upstream passage facilities is scheduled for January and February to minimize the impact on upstream migrants.
-Table LGS-3 lists primary passage periods by species and shows the earliest and latest date of peak passage that have been recorded from compilation of fish counts by the Corps.
+Table LGS-3 lists primary passage periods by species and shows the earliest and latest dates of peak passage that have been recorded from compilation of fish counts by the Corps.
 Adult fish (salmon, steelhead, bull trout, and lamprey) are normally counted 16 hours per day (0400 to 2000 Pacific Standard Time) from April 1 through October 31.
 Adult fish counting is done visually by fish counters.
 Due to a requirement in the 2000 U.S. Fish and Wildlife Service BiOp on operations of the FCRPS, fish counting will continue year round through 2003.
 Video counting will take place from 0800 to 1600 hours PST in January, February, and March, and from 0600 to 1600 hours PST in November and December.

 Table LGS-3.
-Adult migration timing at Little Goose Dam from 1969-2001 based on fish counts.
+Adult migration timing at Little Goose Dam from 1970-2002 based on fish counts.